 Not only do politicians not understand specifics about science and technology, they often fail to grasp the importance of underlying ideas and concepts.

 Ask them about, say, the value of scientific peer review, the nature of scientific enquiry or the difference between proprietary or open source software and most of the time you’ll get blank looks.

 Advice for policymakers

 So it makes sense to have someone who can move in their circles to advise policymakers.
-Hat’s off to Communications Minister Clare Curran for moving fast to establish the role.
-It may have been in the manifesto for both parties by the time of the election, but Curran pushed this for a while and has wasted no time making it happen.
+Communications Minister Clare Curran mode fast to establish the role.
+It may have been in the manifesto for both parties by the time of the election, but Curran pushed this for a while and wasted no time making it happen.